james2406/CodeFirstGirls-York2016/5-javascript/README.md

 jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers

-## Lesson One - adding javascript and jquery to site
+## Lesson One - adding javascript and jquery to your site

 First, create an index.html file using this template